pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

     * *Add in-article images.*
         * You add these using the ```[image]

     * *Checkpoint: How are things looking?* Narrow your browser window.
 Is the page looking good?
-Great!
+Alright!
 Move on.
 Otherwise, try moving some elements around.

-    * *Add pull quotes.* These should be no longer than a tweet--140 characters.
+    * *Add pull quotes.* Try to keep these to the length of a tweet--140 characters.

         * Note: Pull quotes do not appear on small screens.